-Talk therapy is the backbone of an integrated addiction treatment programme.
+Talk therapy is the backbone of an integrated addiction treatment Program.
 Talk therapy helps people with substance use disorder deal with negative thoughts and feelings and make positive changes.
 The proper name for talk therapy is psychotherapy.

 What is talk therapy?

 Talk therapy aims to help you look at and react differently to thoughts and feelings and change how you behave when automatic negative thoughts (ANTs) threaten to overwhelm you.

 Talk therapy is structured, and it follows an agenda that you draw up together with your mental health therapist.
 The goal is to find practical solutions to current problems.
 You also get given homework assignments to complete between therapy sessions.

 Modern psychodynamic psychotherapy – known as talk therapy – is based on scientific methods that are highly effective for treating substance use disorder.
 Talk therapy has distinctive features that include several basic building blocks:

 - focuses on emotions and relationships